Cover the Basics

 2. Lifestyle Management

 Take a look at both partners stress levels.
 If you have high stress there is a possibility that this may be hindering conception efforts for multiple reasons.
 The body is designed to prevent conception from occurring during times of high stress.
 High stress impacts hormone levels, sperm and egg health as well as libido.
 Work to reduce stress levels.
-Try meditation, calming herbs, daily exercise, ect.
+Try meditation, calming herbs, daily exercise, etc.

 Get your body moving!
 Exercise is extremely important for a variety of reasons.
 Regular exercise strengthens the muscles, builds stamina, may increase flexibility, increases circulation, keeps stress, depression and anxiety at bay, and promotes regular detoxification of excess hormones and toxins in the body.
 It is important to exercise for at least 30 minutes a day, 5 times a week.
 Make sure that the exercise you choose to do promotes sweat.
-Sweating is not only the body’s way to cool itself off, it is it’s way to naturally detoxify daily.
+Sweating is not only the body’s way to cool itself off, it is its way to naturally detoxify daily.
 All of this is very important for healthy hormonal balance and circulation to the reproductive organs.
 Regular exercise also is beneficial for preparing the body for the hard work of childbirth.

 Cut out bad habits!